Bilavel14/Movies-classfication/README.md

   - Found rating of top 20 movies and validate them.

-  - Linear and polynomial regression models are discussed.
+  - Linear and polynomial regression models and some predictions are discussed.

 # Library used
 ***